Working with data#

 [7]:

-dataset["train"][:5] # get first 5 train samples
+dataset["train_0"][:5] # get first 5 train samples

 [7]:

-'will they take reservations at torris'],
+{'utterance': ['do they take reservations at mcdonalds',

 Working with intents#